Office on Trafficking in Persons, Administration for Children and Families, Department of Health and Human Services.

 Request for public comment.

-The Office on Trafficking of Persons (OTIP), Administration for Children and Families (ACF), U.S. Department of Health and Human Services (HHS), is requesting expedited review of an information collection request from OMB for an increase in the number of respondents to the previously approved information collection, National Human Trafficking Training and Technical Assistance Center (NHTTAC) Evaluation Package (OMB #0970-0519, expiration 10/31/2021).
-This will increase the estimated burden hours from 689 hours to 9,495 hours.
-In addition, the previously approved SOAR Online participant feedback form has been restructured into a long and a short form to reduce burden for information collected on SOAR Online training participants outside of the NHTTAC learning management system.
+The Office on Trafficking in Persons (OTIP), Administration for Children and Families (ACF), U.S. Department of Health and Human Services (HHS), is requesting to continue data collection with an increased number of respondents to the previously approved information collection, National Human Trafficking Training and Technical Assistance Center (NHTTAC) Evaluation Package (OMB #0970-0519, expiration 10/31/2021).
+This request was originally approved under expedited review and increased the estimated burden hours from 689 hours to 9,497 hours.
+In addition, the previously approved Stop, Observe, Ask, and Respond to human trafficking (SOAR) Online Participant Feedback Form was restructured into a long and short form to reduce burden for information collected on SOAR Online training participants outside of the NHTTAC learning management system.
 There are no changes requested to the items on any forms.

 Start Supplemental Information

-Description: ACF is requesting that OMB grant a 180 day approval for this request under procedures for expedited processing by December 20, 2019.
-A request for review under normal procedures will be submitted within 180 days of the approval for this request.
-These changes are requested due to the passage of the Stop, Observe, Ask, and Respond to Health and Wellness Act of 2018 (Pub.
-L. 115-398) which expands the SOAR to Health and Wellness Training Program.
-To meet the provisions of the SOAR to Health and Wellness Act of 2018, OTIP's NHTTAC must expand the administration of SOAR nationwide.
+Description: These changes are requested due to the passage of the Stop, Observe, Ask, and Respond to Health and Wellness Act of 2018 (SOAR to Health and Wellness Act of 2018) (Pub.
+L. 115-398), which expands the SOAR to Health and Wellness Training Program.
+To meet the provisions of the SOAR to Health and Wellness Act of 2018, OTIP's NHTTAC had to expand the administration of SOAR nationwide.

-Annual Burden Estimates: The following instruments have an increased number of respondents.
+The following instruments have an increased number of respondents.
 The number of respondents for all other previously approved instruments remains the same.
-The increase in respondents increases the overall burden under OMB #0970-0519 from 689 hours to 9,495 hours.
+The increase in respondents increased the overall burden under OMB #0970-0519 from 689 hours to 9,497 hours.
+See https://www.reginfo.gov/public/do/PRAViewICR?ref_nbr=201910-0970-012 for all instruments and related burden under OMB #0970-0519.

 per response||Updated annual burden